0112shpark/LG-bootcamp-girin-gurim/README.md

 # LG-bootcamp-girin-gurim

-## Compile network related modules
+Compile network server modules

-Server
+## HOW TO USE

-- "make server"
+- cd Network
-- Run at Ubuntu server.

-Client

-- "make client:
+- make
+- copy server_app file to ubuntu or server computer.
-- Run at board.
+- ./server_app